soney/ProgramsInformationPeople/_sources/Assessments/week5a2.rst

    :answer_d: accumulator variable: total | iterator variable: sentences |sequence variable: word_lst
    :answer_e: none of the above
    :feedback_a: Though lst may be a good name, x and s are not clear names for accumulator and iterator variables.
-   :feedback_b: Though total and lst may be good names, x is not a clear name for the iterator variable.
+   :feedback_b: Though total, and lst may be good names, there is a more clear option since s is not very clear.
    :feedback_c: Though sentences and word_lst are good names, x is not the best name for an accumulator variable.
    :feedback_d: Yes, this combination of variable names is the most clear.
-   :feedback_e:
+   :feedback_e: One of the options above has good names for the scenario.
    :correct: d
    :practice: T
    :topics:

    Given the following scenario, what are good names for the accumulator variable, iterator variable, and sequence variable?
-You are writing code that uses a list of sentences and accumulating the total number of sentences that have the word 'happy' in them.
+You are writing code that uses a list of sentences and accumulates the total number of sentences that have the word 'happy' in them.